leoj3n/svelte-vercel-optimized-images/README.md

 Yes, you do have to type `/_vercel/image?url=...` in a `.vercel-build` override CSS class, as needed, when doing CSS.
 This could perhaps be automated out in a processing step.

 In order for this CSS to work, we need to have `.vercel-build` injected onto some HTML element that wraps our app.
-One way we can do this is to wrap the existing `+page.svelte` HTML in a `div` with dynamic `class:vercel-build` like so:
+One way we can do this is to wrap the existing `+page.svelte` HTML in a `div` with dynamic attribute of `class:vercel-build` like so:

 ```svelte
 <!-- +page.svelte -->